-One of the big selling points of the LG G3 is the fact the company thinks it's sorted the onboard keyboard, making it into something more useable and better than the wealth of third party options out there.
+One of the big selling points of the LG G3 is the fact the company thinks it's sorted the onboard keyboard, making it into something more usable and better than the wealth of third-party options out there.

 It's certainly taken some dramatic leaps forward, as the keyboard is both resizable and able to learn from your typing action, meaning it becomes more accurate the more you use it.

 The resizing option is pretty good, although increasing the height of the keys does limit the space you can see what you're actually typing, which isn't great when you're trying to enter text into fields on the web browser.